 Diesel fuel, especially #2 grade, can foam up while being pumped into the tank.
 Sometimes this foam can cause the pump nozzle to shut off before the tank is actually full.
 Allow the foam to settle then resume filling at a slower flow rate until the tank is full.

 STARTING AND STOPPING DIESEL ENGINE

-Refer to your chassis manual for the manufacturer's recommendations on starting and stopping the engine.
+Refer to the chassis manual in your InfoCase for the manufacturer's recommendations on starting and stopping the engine.

 See also "Engine Block Heater" in this section.